OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 #### 1.2 - Get your build output packaged up and pushed to a repository

-In this step you'll be packaging up the contents of the `output folder` mentioned in the previous step into a package of [any of the supported formats](https://octopus.com/docs/packaging-applications/supported-packages), and then you'll be pushing that package to a repository from where Octopus will pick it up.
+In this step you'll be packaging up the contents of the `output folder` mentioned in the previous step into a package of [any of the supported formats](https://octopus.com/docs/packaging-applications/supported-packages).
+Then you'll be pushing that package to a repository where Octopus will pick it up.

 Depending on whether you are using [one of our plugins](#a-few-words-about-build-server-plugins-and-octoexe) or not, and if you are using [the Octopus built-in repository](https://octopus.com/docs/packaging-applications/package-repositories#Packagerepositories-Usingthebuilt-inrepository) to store your packages or not, you'll need to use one of the below approaches: